-I’ll say two things, one is that we have always had a 100% satisfaction guaranteed policy.
-Absolutely every customer who takes a tour with us takes a survey upon finishing a tour.
-And if they give us a 9 or a 10 (on a scale of 1-10) we don’t ask them if they want a refund.
-If, on the question of “would you recommend us to a friend or fellow traveler” they give us a 1-8, we immediately send them an email or approach them before they leave the office, and we ask them what they think the tour was worth, and if they want a partial, half, or full refund.
+I’ll say two things: one is that we have always had a 100% satisfaction-guaranteed policy.
+Absolutely every customer who takes a tour with us takes a survey upon finishing the tour.
+And if they give us a 9 or a 10 (on a scale of 1-10), we don’t ask them if they want a refund.
+If — on the question of “would you recommend us to a friend or fellow traveler” — they give us a 1-8, we immediately send them an email or approach them before they leave the office, and we ask them what they think the tour was worth and if they want a partial, half, or full refund.
 I think that allows people to pay you money in advance because they know that you’re willing to stand behind your quality.

 The second thing I would mention is knowing who your customer is not.
-We do a lot of anti-marketing about who should not take a tour with us.
-If you’re lazy and like to sit on your ass, and a bus tour is what you’ve normally done in the past, we rifle off about why you shouldn’t take a tour with us because we don’t want you complaining.
+We do a lot of anti-marketing(opens in a new tab) about who should not take a tour with us.
+If you’re lazy and like to sit on your ass and a bus tour is what you’ve normally done in the past, we rifle off about why you shouldn’t take a tour with us because we don’t want you complaining.
 We’re a company that is pro-gay and talks a lot about politics and societal changes and societal reform.
-About anywhere from 10-25% of our company at any given time is gay, so we have a blogpost on our website saying if talking about politics, what happened in 1973, the gay movement, different types of immigration laws, stray dogs or public health issues is uncomfortable or not what you’re looking for in a tour company, we’re not the right option for you.
-We stand out by dissuading customers who are going to be unhappy with our service so we don’t have to refund their money, and use that as a marketing tool for people who are obviously not like that, and are attracted to us.
+About anywhere from 10-25% of our company at any given time is gay, so we have a blog post on our website saying that if talking about politics, what happened in 1973, the gay movement, different types of immigration laws, stray dogs, or public health issues is uncomfortable or not what you’re looking for in a tour company, we’re not the right option for you.
+We stand out by dissuading customers who are going to be unhappy with our service so that we don’t have to refund their money, and we use that as a marketing tool for people who are obviously not like that and are attracted to us.

 You get a lot of business from local hotels and hostels.
 How have you pulled this off?